ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-manage-backup-policies.md

 <properties
-   pageTitle="管理您的 StorSimple 備份原則 | Microsoft Azure"
-   description="說明如何使用 StorSimple Manager 服務建立並管理手動備份、備份排程與備份保留。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"
+   pageTitle="Manage your StorSimple backup policies | Microsoft Azure" description="Explains how you can use the StorSimple Manager service to create and manage manual backups, backup schedules, and backup retention." services="storsimple" documentationCenter="NA" authors="SharS"